Programming Google App Engine

 About the Author

 My name is Dan Sanderson.
 By day, I'm a software engineer and technical writer for Google.
-I've been in the web industry in various capacities for over 10 years.
-I have a long standing but not very interesting blog.
+I've been in the web industry in various capacities for over 15 years.
 You can follow me on Google+ and on Twitter.

 Feel free to contact me about the book any time.